-According to applicable rules, hardcopies of statements of claim and statements of defence (all pleadings) must also be sent to the board together with other documents serving as case exhibits (see below).
+According to applicable rules, hardcopies of statements of claim and statements of defence (all pleadings) must also be sent to the Board together with other documents serving as case exhibits (see below).

-Pleadings and supplementary documents that are submitted electronically must be sent as a single email but as separate files.
+Pleadings and supplementary documents that are submitted electronically must be sent in a single email but as separate files.
 Accompanying supplementary documents may either be sent together as one file or as several files, each file containing a case exhibit.
-The latter is recommended if there a only a few case exhibits.
+The latter is recommended if there are only a few case exhibits.
+Files containing large amounts of data should be submitted on USB memory sticks rather than in several emails.
 Pleadings and exhibits must be appropriately named as well as numbered or lettered.

 The Arbitration Board accepts the following file formats for texts and numbers: PDF (Adobe PDF format), DOCX (new Word format), DOC (older Word format), TXT (pure text format), XLSX (new Excel format) and XLS (old Excel format).
 Pictures may be submitted in JPG, PNG or TIFF format.
 Videos containing large amounts of data

 It should be noted that it remains a requirement that case bundles and bundles of authorities be submitted as hardcopies before the main hearing (see below).